oldtechaa/SeekMIDI/README.md

 See [the wiki](https://github.com/oldtechaa/SeekMIDI/wiki/HowTo:-Install-and-Run).

-Eventually, we would like to provide packages for MIDI-Perl, and provide a full automated setup procedure for SeekMIDI.
-Right now, we're working on more important things.
+We will soon have a full automated setup procedure for SeekMIDI.
 There are no plans to port it to Windows or OS X at this moment, although a third-party port would not be discouraged.

 ### Contribution guidelines ###